 Senbis is a Dutch company that divides its activities between R&D services and the production of sustainable polymeric products.
 The R&D activities are performed by Senbis Polymer Innovations and the products are sold by Senbis Sustainable Products.

 Senbis Polymer Innovations B.V. supports customers with applied polymer research.
-In addition with offer our extensive polymer laboratory and pilot plant facilities to the market.
-The combination of this unique equipment and acces to experience polymer exerperts leads to very effective development projects.
+In addition, with offer our extensive polymer laboratory and pilot plant facilities to the market.
+The combination of this unique equipment and experienced polymer experts leads to very effective development projects.
 In the innovation pipeline below more details on our R&D and upscaling services are given.